johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 # IOTA-Secure-Airgapped-Accounting-and-Banking-System
-## For Government, Enterprise, Individuals,and Machines
+## For Government, Enterprise, Individuals, and Machines
 This is the last piece of the puzzle in [The PrivateKeyVault family of repositories](https://github.com/johnshearing).
 It's starting out as a NodeJS code generator and database on it's way to becoming a multi-sig wallet for IOTA.
 When it matures it will be the first full blown accounting/banking system for IOTA that machines, individuals, corporations, and governments can use for managing their business and for cooperating with each other.